australiangreens/ag-internal-components/DEVELOPMENT.md

 Note: At time of writing, this was the minimum needed to work.
 If you have future issues, try linking the rest of the packages in `peerDependencies`.

+I've also found `@testing-library/react` also needs to be linked when testing.

 ## Typescript module augmentation

 Things like `declare module '@mui/material/styles' {` aren't included in